In addition to literacy and learning, we also want to make positive contributions to the environment and the community.

 Community support: Filling in the Blanks

-For 2021, we are proud to be working with Filling in the Blanks.
-Based in Norwalk, Connecticut, Filling in the Blanks provides food bags for thousands of children who suffer from food insecurity.
+For 2021, we were proud to work with the US charity Filling in the Blanks who are based in Norwalk, Connecticut.
+They provide food bags for thousands of children who struggle with food insecurity.

-For these children, weekends, summers, and snow days are scary times.
-They may not know where their next meal is coming from – and the COVID pandemic has only escalated these fears.
+For these children, weekends, summer breaks, and snow days can be unsettling.
+They may not know where their next meal is coming from – and the COVID pandemic has only exacerbated these fears.
 Filling in the Blanks works to relieve these worries by ensuring that these children have nutritious meals.

-You can find out more about Filling in the Blanks and our plans to support them in our blog.
+To find out more about Filling in the Blanks and how we supported them last year, take a look at our blog.